 As you can see, however, both scores varied from the scores the mortgage companies had.
 One might ask if a difference of 10 to 20 points really matters.
 The short answer is absolutely.
 As you’ll see in my article on What Credit Score You Need to Buy a Home, the interest rate you’ll get can vary significantly between a score of say 750 and 760.
 Rates don’t change every 10 points, but if you go below certain thresholds, the rates can rise.

-If you want to get your score through myFICO, they are offering a 10-day free trial on their Score Watch product the first month for just $4.95 (regularly $14.95).
+If you want to get your score through myFICO, they are offering their Score Watch product the first month for just $4.95 (regularly $14.95).

 My “FAKO” Scores

 My FAKO scores were all higher than the official scores used by the lenders during my refinancing binge:

 - Quizzle: 786 (Quizzle offers what’s called a CE Credit Score that’s based on your credit report from Experian with a range of 350 to 850)

 - Credit Sesame: 773 (Credit Sesame uses Experian’s National Equivalency Score with a range of 360 to 840)